Canon 450D vs 760D

 |Nikon D5000« »||5.0 in||4.1 in||3.1 in||20.8 oz||510||n||Apr 2009||749||-||Nikon D5000|

 The price is, of course, an important factor in any camera decision.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
-The 450D was somewhat cheaper (by 6 percent) than the 760D at launch, but both cameras fall into the same price category.
+The 760D was launched at a somewhat lower price (by 19 percent) than the 450D, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
 All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 760D is 1 percent bigger.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.